Mike on Top

 Michael Osemwengie, Homework Helper

-I met Daniel Roserio, a Queens Defenders attorney, the first time I participated in a Youth Justice court at the Queens Library.
+I met Daniel Rosero, a member of the Queens Defenders Outreach Team, the first time I participated in a Youth Justice Court at the Queens Library.
 At that time, my life was kind of crazy.
 I was hanging out with the wrong crew, my phone was stolen, and I had decided that was going to be it.
 I wanted to change my life, make better decisions, get off the wrong path.

-I found the Rockaway Justice Center and asked Dan Rosario what I could there.
-All of the staff supported met: Deuce, Brandon, Daniel, Susana.
+I found the Rockaway Outreach Center and asked Dan Rosero what I could do there.
+All of the staff supported me: Mr. Parsee, Brandon, Daniel, Susana, and more.
 They offered me a volunteer role helping kids with their homework.

-During the summer I dressed up as Elmo for one of our events.
-The costume was big, and it was a hot day . . .
-I am not going to lie, it wasn’t fun.
+During the summer I dressed up as Elmo for the Domestic Violence Awareness BBQ.
+The costume was big, and it was a hot day… I am not going to lie, it wasn’t fun.
 But that did not matter, I had a purpose in mind, so I just kept my focus on that.

 My fear about getting a job was that I get upset and angry easily.
 Life has not been easy for me and it’s been very hard for me to open up.
 Daniel had a strategy for me: whenever I felt anger or distress coming on, we would go for a walk around the block.
 He would remind me of my goals and ask me to breathe deeply to calm down.
 I do not have these outbursts anymore.
 I am so happy about this.